yerkes-gencore/bulk_template/helper_scripts/REAME.md

 Example script of how to use dynamic chunk rendering for lenghty RMD reports.
 You can call the script in a function like `knitr::knit_expand()`.

+# renv_init.R

+Set up renv for the project